 If you’ve ever wanted to make a meaningful impact in your community, becoming a therapy dog handler offers a unique opportunity to do so alongside your dog.
 You can choose where to volunteer based on your interests, such as schools, hospitals, or senior living centers.

 Once you’ve decided, therapy dog training is the next step.
-Dog Training Elite Central Massachusetts’s expert trainers will help your dog master essential behaviors like loose-leash walking, “leave it,” and not jumping on people.
+Dog Training Elite Fitchburg’s expert trainers will help your dog master essential behaviors like loose-leash walking, “leave it,” and not jumping on people.
 After completing training, you can apply for therapy dog certification, but it’s essential to keep up with ongoing training to ensure your dog remains well-behaved and ready to assist.

 Additional Training Programs